gloriaWidhalm/reliable-travel-planning/README.md

 ## setup GTFS data optional folder
 This folder contains functions for setting up the GTFS database (which is optional, since the delay data contains all necessary information for finding the paths).
 Necessary for visualization purposes (lat/lon coordinates of the stops).
-The create_gtfs_db_full and create_script_gtfs_tables_db files contain database statements for importing the GTFS data into duck db (which is quite comfortable for querying the GTFS data, the structure is the same as in the files - with a separate table for routes, trips, stops, etc.).
+The "create_gtfs_db_full" and "create_script_gtfs_tables_db" files contain database statements for importing the GTFS data into duck db (which is quite comfortable for querying the GTFS data, the structure is the same as in the files - with a separate table for routes, trips, stops, etc.).

 ## visualization folder
 This folder contains the implementation for visualizing the network graph based on the results in the prototype/results folder.